YazanShannak/DockerTutorial/README.md

 - Docker Tutorial: The basic theory behind Docker and its components, you will find detailed but simple explanation of the different aspects of Docker and how it works

-- Getting your hands dirty with Docker!: Detailed step by step example for using Docker
+- Getting your hands dirty with Docker!: Detailed step by step example for using Docker commands

 - Docker Cheat Sheet: A cheat sheet for Docker commands, quickly find the command you need (under development)